 A Bachelor's Degree in Special Education - Pursue this exciting new opportunity at Mayville State!

 Mayville State University was given State Board of Higher Education approval to offer a Bachelor of Science in Education (B.S.Ed.) degree in special education in May of 2013.
-This is an exciting new opportunity for students who wish to become teachers in North Dakota.
+This is an exciting opportunity for students who wish to become teachers in North Dakota.

 If you do not yet have a bachelor's degree, you can earn a double major with the Bachelor of Science in Education degree in Special Education online or on campus, and a major in early childhood education, elementary education, or secondary education.
 Students completing their early childhood education, elementary education, or secondary education majors through other universities may concurrently pursue the special education major at Mayville State entirely online.